Model Reduction for Switched Linear Systems via Generalized Lyapunov Equations: Introduction

 \subsection{Main contributions}

-To deal with the large-scale setting, we apply the stationary algorithm from \cite{ShaSS16} in combination with a subspace projection framework \cite{Sim16} to solve \GLEs; this approach is widely exploited in the literature of \GLEs solution approximation.
-Our first contribution is the derivation of efficient computable error estimates such that, for any prescribed user tolerance $\tol$, the computed approximation $\tilde{{\fX}}$ of $\fX$, where $\fX$ is the exact solution of \eqref{eqn:generic:GLE}, satisfies $\|\fX-\tilde{\fX}\|_2\le\tol$; see \Cref{teo1}.
+To deal with the large-scale setting, we apply the stationary algorithm from \cite{ShaSS16} in combination with a subspace projection framework \cite{Sim16} to solve \GLEs; this approach is widely exploited in the literature on \GLEs solution approximation.
+Our first contribution is the derivation of an error estimate such that, for any prescribed user tolerance $\tol$, the computed approximation $\tilde{{\fX}}$ of $\fX$, where $\fX\in\{\fcP,\fcQ\}$ being $\fcP,\fcQ$, the exact solution of \eqref{eqn:GLE:reach} and \eqref{eqn:GLE:observ}, respectively, satisfies $\|\fX-\tilde{\fX}\|_2\le\tol$; see \Cref{teo1}.
+The theorem is followed by an extensive discussion that clarifies the conditions under which the error estimate can be computed efficiently.

-Second, we analyze how numerical errors in the approximation of \eqref{eqn:generic:GLE} can degrade both the quality and stability of the reduced-order model (\ROM) in \eqref{eqn:sDAE:ROM}.
+Second, we analyze how numerical errors in the approximation of \eqref{eqn:GLE} can degrade both the quality and stability of the reduced-order model (\ROM) in \eqref{eqn:sDAE:ROM}.
 For a specific class of switched systems, we demonstrate how to appropriately perturb the approximated solution $\tilde \fX$, leveraging the error certification provided by our algorithm to ensure that the resulting \ROM remains stable while achieving arbitrarily high accuracy; see \Cref{teo4}.